pseudoincorrect/Bariot/support/gotchas.md

 **SOLUTION**
 Trim the trailing "new line" char

-## GOLANG: Interface not implemented compilerInvalidIfaceAssign
+## GOLANG: Interface not implemented, error: compilerInvalidIfaceAssign

 **SYMPTOM**
 a Struct is not implementing an interface even with the same function